 Evanna Lynch, actress

 Evanna is probably best known for her role in the Harry Potter films and for her recent appearance on Dancing with the Stars.
 She is also an activist and uses her voice and platform to encourage people to take a more compassionate path.

 She says: “We don’t need to eat animals to survive and thrive.
 You can live a full, happy, healthier and abundant life as a vegan.
 The animals deserve respect and compassion – I think we all know this in our hearts, and we just have to make compassionate choices.”

 Anna Pippus, animal rights lawyer

-Anna is an animal rights lawyer who, with two degrees, now specializes in laws and policies that impact animals farmed for food.
+Anna is an animal rights lawyer who, with two degrees, now specialises in laws and policies that impact animals farmed for food.
 She works tirelessly to protect animals and those who fight for them.

 She said: “You gain so much more than you give up when you stop participating in animal agriculture.
-Your behavior aligns with your values, which feels great.
+Your behaviour aligns with your values, which feels great.
 Each time you eat, you can actively contribute to making the world a better, kinder, more just place.”

 Get the Vegan Starter Kit